KTH/style/apps/style-web/src/pages/en/styles/spacing.md

 ### Inline axis padding

-- Use `--space-inner-icon` if the component has only an icon.
+- Use `--space-inner-icon` if the component has only an icon (like the "star" button in the example).
 Add a negative margin to align the visual area without shrinking the click area
-- Use 0 if the component has no borders nor backgrounds
+- Use 0 if the component has no borders nor backgrounds (like the "English" button)
-- Use `--space-inner-inline` if the component has texts and icons or only text
+- Use `--space-inner-inline` for everything else (like the "Avbryt" and the "Godkänn" buttons)
-- (Optional) Substract the border from the padding if needed
+- (Optional) Substract the border from the padding (like the "Avbryt" button)

 ![How inline padding helps aligning items in the block axis](../../../images/space-inline-axis.png)